When You Lose Someone You Love - There Is No Right Way to Grieve

 Emotional Responses

 Sadness, anger, guilt, relief (in cases of death after a long illness), loneliness, numbness.
 These emotions can coexist in contradiction.
-"I'm sad but can't cry."
+"I am sad but cannot cry."
 "I feel angry and then guilty about it."
 Every emotion is normal, and there is no "right way" to grieve.

 Physical Responses

 Loss of appetite or overeating, insomnia or oversleeping, chest tightness, fatigue, weakened immune function.
 Grief affects not only the mind but the body.
-Research showing that the mortality risk of a bereaved spouse rises by approximately 40% in the six months following loss ("broken heart syndrome") demonstrates the severity of grief's physical impact.
-(You can deepen your understanding through books on grief)
+Research shows that the mortality risk of a bereaved spouse rises by approximately 40% in the six months following loss.
+Known as "broken heart syndrome," this phenomenon demonstrates how psychological stress acts directly on the cardiovascular system, revealing the severity of grief"s physical toll.
+You can deepen your understanding through books on grief

 Cognitive Responses

-Reduced concentration, memory decline, sensing the deceased's presence (hearing their voice, seeing their figure).
+Reduced concentration, memory decline, sensing the deceased"s presence (hearing their voice, seeing their figure).
 These are normal grief responses, not symptoms of mental illness.
+You may feel as though a fog has descended on your mind or that even simple decisions are impossible - this happens because the brain temporarily redirects cognitive resources to process the loss.

-"I shouldn't keep crying."
+"I should not keep crying."
 "I need to be strong."
 This kind of self-suppression delays the grieving process.
 Cry when you want to cry, be angry when you want to be angry.
 Expressing your emotions is the most natural path to recovery.
+Journaling, writing letters to the deceased, or listening to music - finding an expression method that suits you is also effective.

 2. Maintain Daily Routines

 Even in the midst of grief, maintaining meals, sleep, and minimal physical activity is important.
-Even when you "don't feel like doing anything," getting up in the morning, taking a shower, and eating something - this minimal routine serves as a safety net preventing physical and mental collapse.
+Even when you "don"t feel like doing anything," getting up in the morning, taking a shower, and eating something - this minimal routine serves as a safety net preventing physical and mental collapse.
+Perfection is not required; what matters is acknowledging small accomplishments like "I managed this much today."

 3. Seek Support

-Please don't carry your grief alone.
+Please do not carry your grief alone.
 A trusted friend, family member, counselor, or bereavement group.
 Simply saying "I need someone to listen" is enough.
 No advice needed.
 Just being heard prevents isolation.
+Having even one relationship where you can honestly say "I am not okay" when asked "are you alright?" significantly reduces the risk of isolation.

 4. Postpone Major Decisions